lias-laboratory/ontoql_v1/README.md

 $ mvn clean install
 ```

-* Create a new maven project and add a dependency on OntoQL
+* Create a new maven project and add a dependency to the OntoQL artifact.

 ```
 <groupId>fr.ensma.lisi</groupId>